mattrips/scratchPad/ProtocolConformance 200703.md

 (ii) otherwise, it is ambiguous which implementation is the more specialized.

 ### 1.5.3 Implementations on Same Type
-If two implementations are both declared on the same type (whether in the declaration and/or an extension), then:
+*Subject to the limitation stated in Section 1.5.4*, if two implementations are both declared on the same type (whether in the declaration and/or an extension), then:

-(i) if one of the two implementations is declared in a scope that is more constrained than scope in which the other implementation is declared, the implementation in the more constrained scope is the more specialized implementation; and
+(i) if one implementation is declared in a scope that is more constrained than the scope in which the other implementation is declared, the implementation in the more constrained scope is the more specialized implementation; and

 (ii) otherwise, it is ambiguous which implementation is the more specialized.